-Unfortunately, the external pings, dings, and requests are only part of what’s truly taking our focus away during the day.
-According to technologist Alexandra Samuel, it’s not the tools we use that are the most destructive workplace distractions.
+Yet, while it’s easy to place the blame on the pings and dings of apps and tool, they’re only part of the problem.
+According to technologist Alexandra Samuel, our tools aren’t the most destructive workplace distractions.
 It’s our ever-increasing need to “keep up.”

 There are plenty of solutions to calm the influx of notifications from tools and apps.
-But how do we turn off that constant nagging feeling to check in when we’re supposed to be doing focused work?
+But how do we turn off that constant nagging feeling to check in, be available, and keep up?

-Researchers say you’re just as likely to interrupt yourself as be interrupted by a tool or notification
+Workplace Distractions 101: Why you’re just as likely to interrupt yourself as to get interrupted by a tool

-We’re bad at keeping track of tasks — so we constantly check in on project management tools.
+- You’re bad at keeping track of tasks — so you constantly check in on project management tools.

-We’re scared of “missing out” — so we get involved in every conversation across emails and IM.
+- You’re scared of “missing out” — so you get involved in every email and chat conversation.

-We want to look good in front of our bosses — so we feel compelled to respond quickly to messages.
+- You want to look good in front of your boss — so you feel compelled to respond quickly to messages.

-But the more we fall victim to this mentality, the more distracted we become.
-And our productivity suffers.
+The more we fall victim to this mentality, the more our productivity suffers.
 Instead, as Samuel explains, we need to exploit the tools we have to keep us focused, productive, and in control of how we spend our time.

-For most of us, we “keep up” because we think our jobs depend on it.
-And just like turning off your tech isn’t the right way to deal with having too many notifications.
-You can’t just “turn off” the need to be engaged and responsive.
+Most of us feel the need to “keep up” because we think our jobs depend on it.
+And just like turning off your tech isn’t the right way to deal with having too many notifications you can’t just “turn off” the need to be engaged and responsive.

-Based on the book of the same name, GTD is all about dealing with the “stuff” that clogs up your day and needs to be kept up with.
+Based on the book of the same name, GTD is all about dealing with the “stuff” that needs to be kept up with.
 “Stuff” isn’t the most scientific term, but Allen describes it as:

 “Anything you have allowed into your psychological or physical world that doesn’t belong where it is, but for which you haven’t yet determined the desired outcome and the next action step.”

-- Capture all the things you need to “keep up” with in one place: Your first step with GTD is to create a central repository for all your to-dos, ideas, emails, and anything else that needs to be dealt with.
-You can use whatever tool you want for this (Allen uses a basic notebook).
-Just pick something that works with your current workflow and is easy enough to fill out on the fly.
+- Capture all the things you need to “keep up with” in one place.
+Create a central repository for all your to-dos, ideas, emails, and anything else that needs your attention.
+You can use whatever tool you want (Allen uses a basic notebook).
+Just pick something that works with your current workflow and is easy enough to fill in on the fly.

-- Clarify the things you have to do: Once you’ve captured an item, the next step is to break it down into the easiest next step.
-So, instead of “write blog post” you might say “write outline.”
-If you can do something quickly (under 2 minutes) do it right away.
-If you can delegate the task, do that as well.
+- Clarify the things you have to do.
+Break down each item you’ve captured into the easiest next step.
+For example, instead of “write a blog post” you would include “write an outline.”
+If you can do something in under 2 minutes or delegate it, do that instead.

-- Reflect on your to-do list: If you’ve spent time clarifying properly, you should know what can be done in the time and energy you currently have.
-Give your to-do list an in-depth review periodically to see where you’re making progress and where you need to adjust it.
+- Reflect on your to-do list.
+Give your to-do list an in-depth review periodically (weekly is good) and clean it up.
+If you’ve spent time clarifying properly, you should know what can be done in the time and energy you currently have.

-- Engage (aka, get to work): Choose your next action from your list and get to it.
-At this point, your system should be broken down by priority, category, and due dates.
-And each new “thing” that comes your way goes onto the list and out of your head.
-Meaning no more “keeping up.”
+- Engage (aka, get to work).
+Choose your next action from your list and get to it.
+At this point, you’ve broken your system down by priority, category, and due dates.
+And each new thing that comes your way goes onto the list and out of your head.

 Once you do the initial setup, you should be in a good position to keep your list up-to-date with a small bit of daily maintenance and a weekly review.

-“Keeping up” makes us vulnerable to workplace distractions
+“Keeping up” makes us vulnerable to the worst workplace distractions

 As Nicole Dieker writes in The Billfold:

 Workplace distractions aren’t just external.
 And unfortunately, it’s the internal ones that are hardest to deal with.
-However, by using a system like GTD to keep track of and organize all our tasks, we can move from “keeping up” to getting ahead.
+By using a system like GTD, you can move from “keeping up” to getting ahead.

 Have you found a good system that stops you from feeling the need to “keep up?”
-Let us know in the comments below or on Twitter.
+Let us know on Twitter.